 Environmental health and disaster professionals from across New Zealand attended the Disaster Management in Humanitarian Settings course in July 2016.
 This course was provided by the International Federation of Environmental Health (IFEH), New Zealand Institute of Environmental Health (NZIEH), US Centres for Disease Control and Prevention (US-CDC), Griffith University Humanitarian and Disaster Initiative, (Australia).
 To read more click here.

-The course may be offered again in 2019
+The course will be offered again in March 2018

 The course was led by Tim Hatch, Planning and Logistics Director, Centre for Emergency Preparedness, Alabama Department of Public Health, on behalf of the US-CDC.
 Other presenters included Stephen Bell (Past President, NZIEH), Chris Hewins, (NZ Ministry for Primary Industries), Dr Peter Davey, (Griffith University, Australia) and Sue Reynolds (Hamilton City Council).